She is very approachable, insightful, knowledgeable and friendly. Leaves no stone unturned.

 Natalie previously specialised in urgent removal and unlawful detention cases as an immigration caseworker in a major law firm and can provide practical advice on procedure as well as grounds.

-Natalie undertakes disrepair and housing conditions work on a CFA basis as well as under legal aid where it arises as a counterclaim in possession proceedings or where there is a risk to health.
+Natalie undertakes disrepair and housing conditions work on a CFA basis as well as under legal aid where there is a risk to health.
 She welcomes requests for advice and collaboration at an early stage of litigation to ensure the best witness and expert evidence is obtained.
-She with other disrepair specialists in the team also offers in-house bespoke training in conducting housing conditions claims.
+She with other disrepair specialists in the team also offers in-house bespoke training in conducting housing conditions claim.

 Due to her immigration expertise, Natalie can advise comprehensively on cases involving the right to rent or where rights to various benefits are in issue due to immigration cases.
 She has a special interest in asylum support cases and challenging issues such as adequacy of section 95 accommodation, including disrepair.